Neurology Book

 There are three types of neurofibromatosis:

-• Type 1 (NF1) causes skin changes and deformed bones and usually starts at birth.
+• Type 1 (NF1) causes skin changes and deformed bones.
+It usually starts in childhood.
+Sometimes the symptoms are present at birth.

-• Type 2 (NF2) causes hearing loss, ringing in the ears and poor balance.
-It often starts in the teen years.
+• Type 2 (NF2) causes hearing loss, ringing in the ears, and poor balance.
+Symptoms often start in the teen years.

 • Schwannomatosis causes intense pain.
 It is the rarest type.

+Doctors diagnose the different types based on the symptoms.
+Genetic testing is also used to diagnose NF1 and NF2.
 There is no cure.
-Treatment is aimed at controlling symptoms.
-Depending on the type of disease and how bad it is, treatment may include surgery to remove tumors, radiation therapy and medicines.
+Treatment can help control symptoms.
+Depending on the type of disease and how bad it is, treatment may include surgery to remove tumors, radiation therapy, and medicines.

 NIH: National Institute of Neurological Disorders and Stroke